ctuni/ctuni.github.io/_portfolio/portfolio-2.md

 ---
 title: "Trying my hand at web design"
-excerpt: "Responsive website for a fashion designer"
+excerpt: "Responsive website for a fashion designer."
 collection: portfolio
 ---

 In today's world, creative professions like emerging fashion designers need to have an Internet presence, a good SEO, and a visually pleasing website, capable of showcasing their designs and transmitting the character of the designer itself.
-Before this project, my only knowledge of HTML and CSS was very basic (and what is Javascript?!).
+Before this project, my only knowledge of HTML and CSS was very basic (and what even is Javascript?!).

 Fortunately for me (and for my learning), my partner, who is a fashion designer, needed a website!
 Thanks to my already existing basic knowledge on web design, I was able to learn by doing her website.